Immigration and Border Protection (Visas, Citizenship and Customs)

 Jobs in Australia

-The Australian Consulate-General in Papeete is not able to assist people in finding employment in Australia, nor with informaiton on visas and immigration, accommodation options or financial, commercial and legal operations.
+The Australian Consulate-General in Papeete is not able to assist people in finding employment in Australia, nor with information on visas and immigration, accommodation options or financial, commercial and legal operations.

 Back from Australia